How is crude oil found and produced?

 If a site seems promising, an exploratory well is drilled and tested.
-When an economical amount of oil is found, development wells are drilled.
-Different types of wells are drilled depending on the location, geology, and oil resource.
+If enough oil is found to make it financially worthwhile to pursue, development wells are drilled.
+The type of well that is drilled depends on the location, geology, and oil resource.

 Advances in drilling and production technologies have increased U.S. oil production

-Advances in drilling and production technologies and the application of those technologies has led to increases in U.S. oil and natural gas production.
 In the past, a drilling rig drilled a single vertical well.
-Now many directional or horizontal wells can be drilled from one location or well pad to access greater areas of oil and natural gas bearing rock.
+Now, many directional or horizontal wells can be drilled from one location, or well pad, to access greater areas of oil- and natural gas-bearing rock.

-Oil may flow to the surface from natural pressure in the rock formation or it may be forced out of the ground and up through the well depending on the type of reservoir in which it is located.
-In situations where oil needs to be forced out of the ground, various technologies are used to enable the flow of oil and natural gas from the reservoir or resource bearing rock into the wells.
+Oil may flow to the earth's surface from natural pressure in the rock formation, or it may have to be forced out of the ground and up through a well.
+The type of geologic formation where the oil is located determines the technologies used to start the flow of oil and natural gas from the reservoir or resource-bearing rock into the wells.

-Hydraulic fracturing is used to access oil and natural gas contained in tiny pores of geological formations composed of shale, sandstone, and carbonate (limestone) rock.
-Hydraulic fracturing breaks up the rock in the formations and creates pathways that allow oil and natural gas to escape rock layers.
-Hydraulic fracturing involves forcing water, chemicals, and sand or other proppants (materials used to keep the pathways open) under high pressure into wells.
+Hydraulic fracturing is used to access the oil and natural gas contained in tiny pores of rock formations composed of shale, sandstone, and carbonate (limestone).
+Hydraulic fracturing breaks up the rock in the formations and creates pathways that allow oil and natural gas to escape from the rock layers.
+Hydraulic fracturing involves forcing water, chemicals, and sand or other proppants (materials used to keep the pathways open) under high pressure into the wells.
 Steam, water, or carbon dioxide (CO2) can also be injected into a rock layer to help oil flow more easily into production wells.

-Once the oil has been collected from wells in a production field, the oil is transported by pipelines, trucks, or trains to refineries, or it may be taken to a port and loaded on ships for transport to other countries.
+Once the oil has been collected from wells in a production field, the oil is transported by pipelines, barges, trains, or trucks to refineries or to ports for transport on oil tankers to other countries.

 Conventional and unconventional production